School integration in the United States: University of Georgia 1961

 Federal district court Judge W. A. Bootle ordered the admission of Hamilton Holmes and Charlayne Hunter to the University of Georgia on January 6, 1961, ending 160 years of segregation at the school.
-The decision by Judge Bootle conflicted the state's previous enactment of law that stopped the funding of any school who admitted a black student to their establishment.
+The decision by Judge Bootle conflicted with the state's previous enactment of law that stopped the funding of any school who admitted a black student to their establishment.
 Amongst rumors that the school could close with the admittance of the two black students, order was kept by on campus until January 11.
 That night, an angry mob gathered outside Hunter's dormitory, causing significant property damage and gaining media attention for the university and the state.
 After the riots, even previously pro-segregation officials condemned the rioters.
-According to the New Georgia Encyclopedia, “Even Governor Ernest Vandiver Jr., who had campaigned for office on the segregationist slogan "No, Not One," condemned the mob violence, and perhaps as a result of the negative publicity suffered by the state in the national press, conceded that some integration might be unavoidable”.
+According to the New Georgia Encyclopedia, "Even Governor Ernest Vandiver Jr., who had campaigned for office on the segregationist slogan "No, Not One," condemned the mob violence, and perhaps as a result of the negative publicity suffered by the state in the national press, conceded that some integration might be unavoidable".
 Whether it was from the fear of the state closing the school or moral grounds, officials and professors favored admitting black students on a limited basis at the least.

 Georgia Tech 1961

 After the controversial 1956 Sugar Bowl and death of its progressive president Blake R. Van Leer shortly after, Georgia Tech finally made steps towards integration.
 Using the University of Georgia as a model not to follow, Georgia Tech began to plan integration strategies in January 1961.
 President Edwin Harrison announced in May that the school would admit three of thirteen black applicants for admission the following fall.
-Harrison noted that ”The decision was necessary… to forestall the possibility of federal intervention and to maintain administrative control over the school's admissions”.
+Harrison noted that "The decision was necessary... to forestall the possibility of federal intervention and to maintain administrative control over the school's admissions".
 Though the decision was widely accepted by Atlanta communities and groups, precautions were still taken to ensure peace.
 Ford Greene, Ralph Long Jr., and Lawrence Michael Williams, the school's first three black students, attended classes on September 27 with no resistance making Georgia Tech the first institution of higher education in the Deep South to integrate peacefully and at its own will.